-This is the second of the two ways (see "Establishing Huntgroup Membership" on page 14-5) to assign agent extensions as members of huntgroups.
+This is the second of the two ways (see "Establishing Huntgroup" Membership" on page 15-5) to assign agent extensions as members of huntgroups.

-This method-selecting a physical or virtual extension from the Agent Extension General page, and then clicking the Group tab-provides an agent extension view of huntgroups.
+This method-selecting a physical or virtual extension from the Extension Configuration General tab, and then clicking the Group tab-provides an agent extension view of huntgroups.
 You can see all the huntgroups to which the agent extension belongs, and you can change those assignments.

-To open the Agent Extension view of the Group window:
+To see the Agent Extension view on the Group tab:

-- 1. Select the Virtual or Physical extension number from the Agent/ Supervisor/Extension side window list in the Agent Extension General window. - Click the Group tab.
-The Extension view of the huntgroup window opens, with the agent extension number appearing in the window title bar.
+- Select the Virtual or Physical extension number from the Agent/ Supervisor/Extension list in the Extension Configuration General tab. - Click the Group tab.
+The Extension view of the huntgroup is displayed, with the agent extension number appearing in the window title bar.

-Agent Extension view of Group window, Agent Extension Configuration
+Figure 3.
+Agent Extension view on Group tab, Extension Configuration